jscoq/jscoq/README.md

 * `all_pkgs`, `init_pkgs`: List of Coq's packages to show/preload.
 * `prelude: bool`: Whether to load Coq's prelude or not.
 * `implicit_libs`: Whether to make the initial libraries path implicit (that is to say, no `From Coq` etc... required)

-## Homotopy Type Theory

-jsCoq supports the HoTT library which requires a special build of Coq, an online version is at: https://x80.org/rhino-hott/

 ## Examples